Who is Liable When Underage Drinkers Cause Deadly Car Accidents?

 No one needs to consult with a Charlotte car accident lawyer to realize that any drunk driver who injures or kills someone is liable for those actions — both criminally and civilly.
 The real question pertains to whether other parties might share civil liability.

-That answer typically requires the skills of a lawyer who has the ability to obtain information on the specifics of a given situation, combined with in-depth understanding of the North Carolina statutes that apply to an alcohol provider’s responsibilities for their customers’ actions, known as dram shop laws.
+That answer typically requires the skills of a lawyer who has the ability to obtain information on the specifics of a given situation, combined with an in-depth understanding of the North Carolina statutes that apply to an alcohol provider’s responsibilities for their customers’ actions, known as dram shop laws.

-In July 2015, a WRAL TV report described a potentially-complex legal issue.
+In July 2015, a WRAL TV report described a potentially complex legal issue.
 Using a borrowed ID card, a 20-year old college student visited two NC bars.
 Then he got into his car and proceeded to cause a wrong-way accident that killed three adults and seriously injured a child.

 The student was immediately charged on numerous felony counts and a grand jury indicted him in September.
 While his trial has not yet occurred, the evidence makes it seem likely that he will be convicted for some or all charges against him.